andifalk/spring-cloud-gateway-workshop/lab3/README.md

           jwk-set-uri: http://localhost:9000/oauth2/jwks
 ```

 This defines to load the required public key from [localhost:9000/oauth2/jwks](http://localhost:9000/oauth2/jwks).

+> __Note:__
+> Spring Security also caches all retrieved public keys.
+As long as the key id (header value _kid_) of a JWT matches the key id of a cached public key, then the token can directly be validated with this cached one.
+> If no matching public key is found in the cache then Spring Security connects the Spring Authorization Server again to load public key(s) and invalidate the current cached ones.

-Finally, we need some java configuration to enable the authentication for bearer tokens (requiring JWT).
+Finally, we need some java configuration in the `WebSecurityConfiguration` class to enable the authentication for bearer tokens (requiring JWT).

-WebSecurityConfiguration.java
+__WebSecurityConfiguration.java:__

 ```java
 package com.example.apigateway.security;